-The SUNSET Program, provided by the Ohio State University Office of Geriatrics and Gerontology, is an opportunity for those providing end of life care to older adults to obtain valuable continuing education and professional development in a broad range of end of life issues.
+The SUNSET Program, provided by the Ohio State University Office of Geriatrics and Interprofessional Aging Studies, is an opportunity for those providing end of life care to older adults to obtain valuable continuing education and professional development in a broad range of end of life issues.
 The program development team hopes you find the education useful and inspirational as you provide responsive care for important people at the most important time in their lives.

 Tales From The Pager Chronicles, penned by SUNSET Author Patrice Rancour, is the narrative nonfiction account of a day in the life of a nurse behaviorist working in an academic oncology hospital.
-As her pager summons her from one clinical situation to the next, each contact with the next patient, with the next family, becomes a call to provide the kind of end of life care that SUNSET aims to promote.
+As her pager summons her from one clinical situation to the next, each contact with the next patient, with the next family, becomes a call to provide the kind of end-of-life care that SUNSET aims to promote.
 If you want a practical hands-on application of the concepts espoused by SUNSET, you might be interested in ordering a copy for yourself or your staff.